XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

     - Transaction hash
     - `LastLedgerSequence`
     - Sender address and sequence number
-    - Most recently-validated ledger index at the time of submission
+    - Latest validated ledger index at the time of submission
     - Application-specific data, as needed
 3. Submit the transaction